Beggar's Method - Using combinatorics with coding

 We have all learnt permutations and combinations in high school mathematics.
 Let’s recall the definitions:

-• nCr - no. of ways to select r objects from a group of n people.
+- nCr - no. of ways to select

-• nPr - no. of ways to arrange r objects from a group of n people.
+people. - nPr - no. of ways to arrange

 Today, we are going to use combinatorics to solve a specific type of coding problem.
 As we will see, these questions can indeed be solved using other data structures and techniques, however the combinatorics way is more elegant, faster, and intuitive (at least when you get the concept).